atomicchonk/roadrecon_mcp_server/README.md

 # ROADrecon MCP Server

-This MCP (Model Context Protocol) server provides AI assistants like Claude with access to your ROADrecon Azure AD data for security analysis.
+This MCP (Model Context Protocol) server provides AI assistants like Claude with access to your ROADRecon Azure AD data for security analysis.

+The amazing ROADtools suite can be found here: [ROADRecon, ](https://github.com/dirkjanm/ROADtools)

 ## Features

-- **Resources**: Access Azure AD data from your ROADrecon instance
+- **Resources**: Access Azure AD data from your ROADRecon instance
 - **Tools**: Run security analysis on the data
 - **Prompts**: Pre-built analysis templates for common security tasks

 ## Prerequisites

 - Python 3.8+
-- A running ROADrecon instance with the web GUI accessible
+- A running ROADRecon instance with the web GUI accessible
 - MCP-compatible client (Claude Desktop, etc.)

 ## Installation